-The Crown Estate acquired the Glenlivet Estate in 1937 which today comprises over 30 let farms, 1500 acres of commercial forests and a sporting tenancy including grouse moors, salmon fishing and deer stalking.
+The Crown Estate acquired the Glenlivet Estate in 1937 which today comprises over 30 let farms, 3500 hectares of commercial forests and a sporting tenancy including grouse moors, salmon fishing and deer stalking.

 Over the last 25 years, the Estate has encouraged the development of recreation and tourism, welcoming a wide range of visitors who come to explore and enjoy the countryside, helping support local businesses and the tourism economy.

 The Estate provides a visitor centre, range of educational services, an extensive network of walking trails and a dedicated mountain bike centre.

 The hills, woodlands and clear mountain waters of the Estate area bursting with wildlife.
 Years of sensitive, non-intensive farming and careful management have resulted in the protection of a number of special habitats and provided a safe refuge for some fantastic wildlife.